osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 In the PI System, a data message serves three different purposes:

 1. Creating concrete assets from a static type definition,
-2. Linking assets and containers together and forming AF Element/Attribute structure
+2. Linking assets and containers together and forming Asset Framework Element/Attribute structure
 3. Feeding container data values into PI Data Archive PI points.

 Creating Assets
 ---------------

-In a PI System, an asset is interpreted as an AF Element.
+In a PI System, an asset is interpreted as an Asset Framework Element.
 The properties in the asset objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+